jaredlander/LearningR/README.md

 Live Training
 =============

-This is an empty repo for to initialize an R project for trainging courses organized by [Lander Analytics](www.landeranalytics.com).
+This is an empty repo for to initialize an R project for training courses organized by [Lander Analytics](www.landeranalytics.com).

 Packages
 ========